kapadia/sentinels/README.rst

 Sentinels Scientific Data Hub provides an archive of Sentinels data.
 Currently only Sentinel-1 data is available, with Sentinel-2 to be available in the near future.

+This is a client library that massages all responses into geojson for interoperability with various geojson-aware tools.

 Usage
 -----